Primordial reheating in $f(R)$ cosmology by spontaneous decay of scalarons

 \subsection{End of Reheating}

-According to the present scenario, at $t_r$ given by equation (\ref{t_r}), the sufficiency condition (\ref{condition}) no longer holds so that $t_r$ can be identified as the time when reheating ends.
-At subsequent times $t>t_r$, the available energy in the scalaron field becomes insufficient to populate all available cells in the configuration space and hence the energy density of the Universe will start declining.
-Thus $\rho(t)$ will have a maxima at time $t_r$ where $\dot{\rho}(t_r)=0$.
+According to the present scenario, at $t_r$ given by equation (\ref{t_r}), the sufficiency condition (\ref{condition}) reaches its minimum so that $t_r$ can be identified as the time when reheating ends.
+At subsequent times $t>t_r$, the available energy in the scalaron field becomes insufficient to populate all available cells in the configuration space and hence the energy density of the Universe starts declining.
+Thus $\rho(t)$ will have a maxima at time $t_r$ when $\dot{\rho}(t_r)=0$.
 Consequently, the density equation (\ref{rho_D_Equation}) gives the maxima as